Forearm Brace

 Ulnar Tunnel Syndrome is more likely in people who:

-• Use vibrating tools that drive repeated force into the base of the palm.
+• Use vibrating tools that send repeated force into the base of the palm.

 • Have arthritis or previous injuries near the wrist that alter the structures around the canal.

-• Develop small cysts or similar masses that take up space in the canal.
+• Develop small cysts or similar growths that take up space in the canal.

-In all of these, there is less room for the nerve in Guyon’s canal or more external pressure on it.
+In all these situations, there is less room for the nerve in Guyon’s canal or more external pressure on it.

 Typical symptoms include: